 Rates domains based on multiple trusted sources and a meritocracy of trusted human observers who also check numerous sources.
 Simply paste a domain name into the top-right box on most WOT pages.
 Provides a lightweight browser add-on to inform you of ratings as you browse and search.
 More...

 Analyzes requests and scripts executed in loading a web page, and shows calls to external sites.
-Bet you didn't know that CharityX sends your funds to PoliticianY and your personal info to SpammerZ.
+Bet you didn't know that CharityX sends your donations to PoliticianY and your personal info to SpammerZ.
 (Actually, you would need more research to verify it; but these clues can help.)

 Qualys SSL Labs